Healing the Gut

 Between each change of the season, our qi returns to the element of earth.

 Time for Breakfast.
 Just as there are seasonal shifts with our qi cycle so there is a 24 our Qi cycle.
-In the clock (ref left) our qi is most concentrated in these organs during those times.
+In the clock (ref right) our qi is most concentrated in these organs during those times.
 Have breakfast between 7-9 am when the Stomach’s energy is at its peak.

 Congee Is a Chinese creamy rice porridge.
 It is a fermented food that is "Food is Medicine".
 It builds Qi and strengthens the digestive organs.
 The best time to have congee is during stomach time, between 7 -9am.
 Congee Recipe